MCPost/ezBIDSlocal_WSL/README.md

 ## 3. Install node.js and npm

+Generally, you can follow the instruction given [here](https://nodejs.org/en/download/).
+Be sure to choose "for Linux".
 First install the fmn package manager for node.js
 ```sh
 curl -o- https://fnm.vercel.app/install | bash